 Copaxone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Copaxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Copaxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Copaxone and call your doctor at once if you have:

 pounding heartbeats or fluttering in your chest.

 Common Copaxone side effects include:

 redness, minor pain, itching, swelling, a lump, or skin changes where the injection was given.